Sayo-nika/autobuild.sh/README.md

 ## Disclaimer

 The following source code is licensed under MIT.
-Copyright 2018&copy; The Sayonika Project Authors.
+Copyright 2018&copy; The Sayo

-Intended for Doki Doki Literature Club Mods.
-The following script is within and outside the scope of the IP Guidelines of Team
-Salvato.